Netflix-Skunkworks/zerotocloud/README.md

 # Assumptions

 * Working in US West (Oregon) aka us-west-2.
 You’re flexible to do another region, but "Keep it Local" (We’re in Portland after all)
 * We’re performing non destructive operations, so if you have an existing AWS account setup, that will be fine and they won’t conflict.
-But it might be easier to find instances, etc if using a new region.
+But it might be easier to find instances, etc if using a new VPC.
+Creating a new VPC isn't required, but we will call out the points to pay attention to if you do.
 * In the case of existing infrastructure, like keys, please follow the instructions closely and do not re-use existing provisioned items.
 I wouldn’t want to be responsible for opening up a security hole in existing infrastructure.
 * There are plenty of opportunities to lock down these applications at the network layer or the application layer.
 Or restrict what the instances can do.
 References will be made to additional security precautions, but they have not all been integrated into this tutorial.
 * This is not a developing for the cloud tutorial, that makes for a great followup.
 Given enough time, we can talk about it.